-What steps do I take to participate in the Monterey Institute’s Yellow Ribbon program?
+What steps do I take to participate in the Institute’s Yellow Ribbon program?

 - Apply for the Post-9/11 GI Bill at the Veterans ON-Line APPlication Website (VONAPP)

-- Submit your certificate of eligibility VA letter to our Financial Aid Office at the Monterey Institute
+- Submit your certificate of eligibility VA letter to our Financial Aid Office at the Institute

-- Submit a paper application to the Monterey Institute and receive a waiver of the $50 application fee
+- Veterans may receive a waiver of the $50 application fee

 - Submit copies of transcripts for all undergraduate and graduate work completed (unofficial transcripts are acceptable)